eclipse/gef/README.md

 ## Installing the end-user tools ([users](https://www.eclipse.org/projects/dev_process/#2_3_2_Users))
 You can install the DOT and Cloudio end-user tools (including the user guides) into your Eclipse installation via "Help -> Install New Software...", then pointing to one of the [GEF update-sites](https://projects.eclipse.org/projects/tools.gef/downloads)<sup>1)</sup> and selecting the *GEF DOT End-User Tools* and *GEF Cloudio End-User Tools* features.
 Having completed the installation, the user guides can be accessed via *Help -> Help Contents*, as well as online in the [user documentation](https://github.com/eclipse/gef/wiki#user-documentation).

 <sub><sup>1)</sup> Please note that explicit end-user features (including the user guides) have only been created in the current [5.x (Oxygen)](https://projects.eclipse.org/projects/tools.gef/releases/5.0.0-oxygen) development stream and are for now only available via the [GEF (5.x) Master CI](https://hudson.eclipse.org/gef/job/gef-master/lastSuccessfulBuild/artifact/update-site), [GEF (5.x) Integration](http://download.eclipse.org/tools/gef/updates/integration), and [GEF (5.x) Milestones](http://download.eclipse.org/tools/gef/updates/milestones) update-sites.
-If you want to install a released [4.x (Neon)](https://projects.eclipse.org/projects/tools.gef/releases/4.0.0-neon) version from the [GEF4 Releases](http://download.eclipse.org/tools/gef/gef4/updates/releases) update-site, you will have to select the *GEF4 DOT*, *GEF4 DOT.UI*, and *GEF4 DOT User Guide*, as well as the *GEF4 Cloudio.UI* and *GEF4 Cloudio User Guide* features instead.
-To access the related user documentation online, please refer to the [GEF4 wiki](https://wiki.eclipse.org/GEF/GEF4#User_Documentation).</sub>
+If you want to install the end-user tools from the [4.x (Neon)](https://projects.eclipse.org/projects/tools.gef/releases/4.0.0-neon) maintenance stream, using the [GEF4 Maintenance CI](https://hudson.eclipse.org/gef/job/gef4-maintenance/lastSuccessfulBuild/artifact/update-site/), [GEF4 Integration](http://download.eclipse.org/tools/gef/gef4/updates/integration), [GEF4 Milestones](http://download.eclipse.org/tools/gef/gef4/updates/milestones), or [GEF4 Releases](http://download.eclipse.org/tools/gef/gef4/updates/releases) update-site, you will have to select the *GEF4 DOT*, *GEF4 DOT.UI*, and *GEF4 DOT User Guide*, as well as the *GEF4 Cloudio.UI* and *GEF4 Cloudio User Guide* features instead.
+To access the related user documentation online, please refer to the [GEF4 wiki](https://wiki.eclipse.org/GEF/GEF4#User_Documentation) in this case.</sub>

 ## Getting started with the framework components ([adopters](https://www.eclipse.org/projects/dev_process/#2_3_3_Adopters))
 In order to develop graphical applications with GEF, you should first set up a proper development environment.
 The following sections shortly lay out how to set up an Eclipse IDE for this purpose.
 They conclude with running our deployed and undeployed examples to confirm everything is set up properly.